 Rose gold tones on the lids and softer highlight under the brow creates a subtle cut crease eyeshadow look suitable for every day.

-Solid color eyeshadow like this olive green choice is one of the easiest ways to create a cut crease, as the natural skin tone above the crease creates enough contrast between the two colors.
-Blend the shadow on the lids until you've got the desired color and intensity you're after.
+Solid color eyeshadow like this green choice is one of the easiest ways to create a cut crease, as the natural skin tone above the crease creates enough contrast between the two colors.
+Blend the shadow on the lids until you've got the color and intensity you're after.